-“the 13th path” is part of the Qabalistic Tree of Life and it connects the heart sphere known as Tiphareth or “Beauty” with the sphere located at the top of the head known as Kether or “Crown”.
+“the 13th path” is a section of the Qabalistic Tree of Life that connects the heart sphere known as Tiphareth or “Beauty” with the sphere located at the top of the head known as Kether or “Crown”.
 The Rosicrucians refer to “the 13th path as, “The Path of the Mystic,” because it serves as a link between the unconditional love inherent in the heart and the wisdom and understanding possible within the mind.
 The Tarot Card associated with this path is The High Priestess and its Astrological correspondence is the Moon.

-By combining all of the above correspondences, “the 13th path” can be viewed as a metaphor of Spiritual development, symbolizing the unique challenges we must each face in our evolution toward a more enlightened awareness.
+By combining all of the above correspondences, “the 13th path” offers us a metaphor of Spiritual development, symbolizing the unique challenges we must each face in our evolution toward a more enlightened awareness.

 Readings & Classes